 We were an early leader in incorporating responsible investment factors into our private equity investment process.
 We began research into sustainability and socially responsible private equity investments back in 2007.

 We believe that integrating ESG criteria into our investment decision making processes is essential to better understanding the risks of our investments.
 In addition, we believe that promoting higher ESG standards within our portfolio companies and fund managers creates additional value in our investments.
 Taken together, we believe that ESG has a positive impact on the risk-adjusted performance of our private equity portfolios.

 ESG considerations are integrated into all of our investment decision-making processes.
-We invest responsibly to enhance risk-adjusted returns and rive positive change in all of our portfolio companies.
+We invest responsibly to enhance risk-adjusted returns and drive positive change in all of our portfolio companies.
 More specifically:

 - We align the investment themes which guide our investment decisions with the UN Sustainable Development Goals (SDGs)

 - We apply exclusion criteria based on the UN Principles for Responsible Investment

 - We measure companies/GPs against stringent ESG standards using 20 criteria

 - We actively engage with management/GPs to drive positive change